emlautarom1/lambda-library/docs/03-Task.md

 The `Task.perform :: Task a -> IO a` function will actually execute the `Task`.

 Again, since all the `Task` values that perform side-effects are created from handlers we are certain that `main'` will no perform unwanted side-effects.
+But `main` is able to use all the power of `IO` directly.

 Now, how we define `Task`?
 It's going to be an opaque type that implements `Monad`.